-Chances are that you’ve heard of a membership site before.
+Chances are that you’ve heard of a membership website before.
 Even if it doesn’t ring a bell, I bet you’re a part of one.

-Membership sites are everywhere on the internet these days.
-They’re a steady source of income for businesses and an effective way for communities to connect.
+Membership websites are everywhere on the internet these days.
+They’re a steady source of income for businesses and an effective way for online communities to connect.

 However, it’s not all roses and chocolates.
 As you probably know, things can get tricky when users are required to disclose certain information or pay a specific fee for a product or service.

-It’s usually best to keep things clear and make sure your customers know your membership rules.
-This is where the online membership agreement comes in.
+It’s usually best to keep things clear and make sure your customers know your membership terms.
+This is where the online membership agreement comes in, which is a legally binding document.

-Today, I’m going to explain what a membership is and how you can create your own easily.
+Today, I’m going to explain what a membership model is and how you can create your own membership program easily.

 Before I jump into the membership agreement, let’s get clear on the basics.